It is football finals season and many of your friends are probably on the latest craze - the paleo diet.

 Also paleo people are sensitive about light and will appreciate the effort if you supply amber goggles to combat the light spectrum thingy that wrecks circadian rhythms or whatever.
 Especially if you're watching the footy in HD.
 Also don't try to be funny and ask them to look through full beer bottles.
 Not paleo and NOT funny.

 Now comes the fun bit - the half time entertainment.
-Paleo people have a lot of pent-up frustration and we really like to fight, so why not build a bear-pit and host your own bare-knuckles club-fight to the death?
+Paleo people have a lot of pent-up frustration and we really like to fight, so why not build a bear-pit in your back garden and host your own bare-knuckles club-fight to the death?

 Some of the recent Grand Finals so bad it probably better to lose in the bear-pit, so you won't have to see your team get smashed by 40 points!